larry-xu/larry-xu.github.io/_posts/2020-04-26-online-board-games.md

 ## Platforms
 ---

 This section does not list individual games, but rather game platforms that provide the ability to play almost any board game online.
-While they provide a lot of flexibility, they also come at the cost of being more difficult to use and setup compared to the other games on this list.
+While they provide a lot of flexibility, they also come at the cost of being more difficult to use and set up compared to the other games on this list.
 These platforms are recommended for the more dedicated board game group looking to play some of their favorite games or try out new games.

 <br id="tabletop-simulator"/>
 <br/>